-We also use it for our tasks, all tasks are input into the spreadsheet with a RAG status and deadline date for when we should aim to complete the task by.
+One of the ways we use it is for our tasks, all tasks are input into the spreadsheet with a RAG (Red, Amber, Green) status and deadline date for when we should aim to complete the task by.
 Using conditional formatting we can set a rule to say highlight amber any tasks we have coming up next month, we also set a rule to highlight red any tasks that have a deadline date in the next week/month.
 This is great for us as we can see at a glance exactly which tasks we need to focus on first.

 Another great thing about conditional formatting is that you can use it to add data bars, gradients, flags, arrows and other visuals to your data.
 These can be particularly good if you want to see how your business is doing, for example, you might want to see at a quick glance, which products have sold the most or are most popular.
 You could use it for invoice reconciliation and so much more.